 We fund New Zealand-based research projects to improve outcomes for breast cancer patients.

-Grant applications may be reviewed by the Foundation’s Medical Advisory Committee (compromising clinicians from across the spectrum of breast cancer disciplines), or in partnership with other funders such as the Health Research Council, or by an independent review panel.
-The criteria for evaluating applications include an assessment of scientific merit, feasibility, originality, significance and ability to achieve the project’s objectives
+Grant applications may be reviewed by the Foundation’s Medical Advisory Committee, or in partnership with other funders such as the Health Research Council, or by an independent review panel.
+The criteria for evaluating applications include an assessment of scientific merit, feasibility, originality, significance and ability to achieve the project’s objectives.

 CLOSED: Collaborate and Innovate in Breast Cancer 2017: collaborative research with clear clinical potential (including clinical trials) in the following areas: early detection, new and improved targeted therapies, extending survival for metastatic breast cancer patients and improving clinical practice for better patient outcomes.